 Skills You Need as a Proofreader

-- Language Skills.
 A proofreader must have mastery of the language they work in.
 They need to know grammatical conventions and rules like the back of their hand.
+A good proofreader is like a human version of Grammarly.

-- A Sharp Eye for Detail.
-Attention to detail and the ability to spot the little things are vital to a proofreader.
-You need to be able to read documents closely, keeping an eye out for small punctuation marks and extra spaces.
+Attention to detail and the ability to spot the little mistakes are vital to a proofreader.
+You need to be able to read documents closely, keeping an eye out for small punctuation marks, easily overlooked spelling mistakes, and extra spaces.
 When you’re proofreading, you can’t let your mind wander or you might miss a typo.

-- Business Knowledge.
-Business savvy might be less essential for proofreaders who find a standard 40-hour-a-week job with one company.
-But for freelancers, it’s a must-have.
 Business knowledge includes having the ability to market yourself and your skills, knowing when it makes sense to accept a client or when to turn down a project, and who to turn to for help.
-For example, you don’t have to do your own taxes as a freelance proofreader, but it’s important to know when they’re due, what deductions you can take, and when to hire a professional to help you.

 Resources for Proofreaders